esl/MongooseIM/doc/Differentiators.md

 MongooseIM provides:

 * Massive scalability, for greater growth and costs-effectiveness
-* Platform approach, designed from the start with consistency accross server and client components, and tools/ecosystem
+* Platform approach, designed from the start with consistency across server and client components, and tools/ecosystem
 * Code quality, through extensive refactoring, substantial optimisations, and continuous integration
 * Unique version, fully open source, fully open standards, innovations contributed to the XSF
 * Professional support, and flexible customer service